guilhem-martin/go-guerrilla-wiki/Running-from-command-line.md

 The 2>&1 means redirect errors and output.
 The & at the end means run it in the background.

-If you want to look at the messages live, you can than open another console and tail it
+If you want to look at the messages live, you can than open another console and tail it.

+### Testing STARTTLS

+Use openssl to check if you have configured TLS properly:

+    $ openssl s_client -starttls smtp -crlf -connect 127.0.0.1:2526